-E-ink is a fascinating technology due to its low power properties.
-Being able render an image to a screen and keep in there indefinitely without power is a powerful thing with infinite possibilities.
+E-ink is a fascinating technology, partly due to its low power properties.
+Being able to render an image to a screen and keep in there indefinitely without power is a powerful thing with huge possibilities.

 The motivation for this project came initially from a simple desire to work with e-ink.
 The idea for the project came a little later.
 I wanted something that could sit in a central location in my flat and persistently display useful information.
 I didn't want the inconvenience of wires so it had to be battery powered and also I didn't want to charge the battery regularly; every three months or so would be acceptable.

-The battery is a 2, 000mAh lipo from Adafruit and I also got a custom made picture frame from eFRAME to house everything in.
+The battery is a 2,000mAh lipo from Adafruit and I also got a custom made picture frame from eFRAME to house everything in.
 The battery delivers 3.7 volts but the Sleepy Pi expects 5 volts so I used a voltage regulator to step the voltage up.

 I decided on the following data: